AnushaSB4398/robot-framework-api-automation/README.md

 - Reusable keywords and variables
 - Robot Framework HTML log and execution report generation
 - Clean project structure suitable for regression testing

+## About This Project

+Modern applications rely heavily on APIs, and manual API validation can become repetitive and time-consuming during regression testing.
+This project demonstrates how Robot Framework can be used to create a readable, reusable, and scalable API automation suite.

+The test suite uses a public demo API only.
+No company, client, production, or confidential test data is included in this repository.

+## Skills Demonstrated

+- API test automation
+- REST API validation
+- Python-based testing ecosystem
+- Robot Framework
+- RequestsLibrary
+- JSON response validation
+- Positive and negative test design
+- Regression testing
+- Reusable test keyword design
+- Test execution reporting
+- Git and GitHub

+## Objective

+The objective of this project is to automate common REST API workflows and verify that endpoints return expected status codes, response structures, and data values.
+The framework can be extended to support authentication, environment-specific configurations, schema validation, test-data management, and CI/CD execution.